 - extended release

-Extended release formulations release the medication throughout a
+Extended release formulations release the medication throughout a 12-hour or 24-hour period.

 The different formulations also have different "peak serum concentration" times when the level of medication in the blood is highest.